 One of the longest-running, unscripted, true-crime series, Cold Justice is a crime show about unsolved cases.
 The series currently airs on Oxygen and is produced by Dick Wolf, Dan Cutforth, Jane Lipsitz, and Tom Thayer.
 The show previously aired on TNT, but from the fourth season onwards, it was acquired by Oxygen.
-Cold Justice is also available on Netflix and Amazon Prime Video.
 The show, after spanning five seasons, was renewed for another season.

 Cold Justice Season 6 Release Date: When will it premiere?

 Cold Justice Season 5 premiered on August 4, 2018, on Oxygen.
 Each episode featured a runtime of 60 minutes and aired on a weekly basis at the same time slot.
 After two months of continuous run, the show took a hiatus and then returned for Season 5 Part 2 on February 16, 2019.
 After airing for a total 18 episodes, it wrapped up on April 6, 2019.